-Take this for example: perhaps your dream is to design your entire house so that it could look like it belongs on HGTV.
+Take this for example: perhaps your personal dream is to design your entire house so that it could look like it belongs on HGTV.
 I bet you can picture it.
 The absolute perfect paint colors, beautiful, functional furniture, tons of storage, and the cutest knick-knacks.
-But, when you look around your current living room you see this mornings breakfast dishes, tons of toys, and maybe a pile or five of laundry.
+But, when you look around your current living room you see this mornings breakfast dishes, and maybe a pile or five of laundry.

 It can be really hard for us to connect the dots between our current reality and our ideal situation if we imagine starting from right where we’re at.
 But, if we work backwards we can see each piece and how they all fit together.

 What’s the last thing they always do on an HGTV design show?
 They stage the house.
 They arrange the furniture all Feng Shui-like and place all the décor in perfect positions.
 Ok, so what was the step immediately before that?